 Magical things are known to happen in the mystical bamboo forests of Thailand.
 Thyrsocalamus liang is one perfect example.

 Thyrsocalamus liang is a naturally occurring, intergeneric bamboo hybrid endemic to central Thailand.
 It is a cross between Dendrocalamus copelandii and Thyrsostachys siamensis, both of which are common species in Southeast Asia.
 Liang or Phai Liang, as it’s known in Thailand, is prized for the size, strength, and straightness of its majestic culms.
-Locals use this bamboo widely for building materials, agriculture stakes, and various crafts.
+Locals use this bamboo widely for building materials, agricultural stakes, and various crafts.

 Taxonomy of Thyrsocalamus liang